profGiveMeHighGradePLZ/Reading_note.Elucidating-the-Design-Space-of-Dataset-Condensation/README.md

 - $\ell_{\text{eval}}(\cdot, \cdot, \phi^*)$ represents the evaluation loss function, such as cross-entropy loss, which is parameterized by the neural network $ϕ^∗$ that has been optimized from the distilled dataset $D^S$

-The data synthesis process primarily determines the quality of the distilled datasets
+The data synthesis process primarily determines the quality of the distilled datasets.

 # Improved Design Choices

-## Limitations of Prior Methods
+# Limitations of Prior Methods

-### Lacking Realism
+## Lacking Realism

 Training-dependent condensation algorithms for datasets, particularly those employed for large-scale datasets, typically initiate the optimization process using Gaussian noise inputs.
 This initial choice complicates the optimization process and often results in the generation of synthetic images that do not exhibit high levels of realism.

 ![text image](https://github.com/profGiveMeHighGradePLZ/Reading_note.Elucidating-the-Design-Space-of-Dataset-Condensation/blob/main/image/lacking%20realism.png)

-### Coarse-grained Matching Mechanism
+## Coarse-grained Matching Mechanism

 The Statistical Matching (SM)-based pipeline exhibits two critical drawbacks: